mbta/tile-server/README.md

 #### AWS Batch

 The tile generation mode is optimized for running in [AWS Batch](https://aws.amazon.com/batch/), which allows multiple similar jobs to be executed in parallel.

-When the tile generation job is run, tiles are generated for a _service area_ defined in the source code: [generate_tiles.py](https://github.com/mbta/tile-server/blob/master/etc/generate_tiles.py#L195-L198).
-This area roughtly represents the area which customers are believed to expect to see on the maps on the mbta.com website.
-If you change the area in the source code -- or do any other change there -- you need to rebuild and publish a new version of the Docker image.

 The idea behind generating tiles via AWS batch is that we split the _service area_ into horizontal (East-West) stripes and generate tiles for each of those map stripes independently.
 Since there is no overlap, the execution can be parallelized and we can have as many parallel jobs as we see necessary.